2 Types of insecticidal resistance in Pest Control.

 - Permanent resistance: – This type of resistance is developed by the heritable changes or due to gene manipulation. it is of three types

-Monogenic: – The resistance for an insecticidal chemical is developed by only one gene.
+Monogenic: – The resistance in pest control for an insecticidal chemical is developed by only one gene.

 Oligogenic: – The resistance for an insecticidal chemical is developed by few genes.

-Polygenic: – The resistance for an insecticidal chemical is developed by many genes.
+Polygenic: – pest resistance for an insecticidal chemical is developed by many genes.

-Vertical resistance: – When the insect is resistant to only one insecticide.
+Vertical resistance: – When the insect is resistant in pest control to only one insecticide.
 Horizontal resistance: – When the insect is resistant to more than one or two insecticides.

 Insecticidal resistance mechanism: -Insect can be resistant by the numbers of ways